 During the year the activities of the Governing Body were carried out through 12 committees.
 The membership of 6 of these committees for the year, as listed below, is as indicated above.
 Note that Barclay Fellows are drawn from the ranks of those who are or have been active in the fields of business, government, education, the professions or public affairs, and provide a degree of externality to the Governing Body.

-- (1) Finance and General Purposes Committee
+- (1) General Purposes Committee

 - (2) Investment Committee

 - (3) Academic Committee

-- (4) Risk and Audit Committee
+- (4) Risk and Scrutiny Committee

 - (5) Remuneration Committee

 - (6) Fellowship Committee

-Governing Body, Officers and Advisers Year ended 31 July 2011
+Governing Body, Officers and Advisers

 COLLEGE SENIOR STAFF